Lifecycle of a Wine Grapevine

 You may have heard the phrase “great wine is made in the vineyard” and it’s true!
 Great wines come from great grapes.
 So, let’s take a look at the lifecycle of a grapevine and learn how each season affects that year’s vintage.

-- Without human intervention, grapevines will naturally grow into a bushy-tree-like mess of leaves and branches.
+A grapevine is an example of a perennial plant; one that grows or blooms over the spring and summer, dies back during the autumn and winter months, and then repeats the cycle from its rootstock the following spring.
+Without human intervention, grapevines will naturally grow into a bushy-tree-like mess of leaves and branches.
 Meticulous pruning and training help the vines stay nice and organized, and focus their energy on growing impeccable grapes.

 The Lifecycle of a Grapevine

 One of the most expensive and most important activities in the vineyard (besides harvest) is winter pruning.
 The prior year’s canes are cut back and the pruner chooses the best canes to grow new shoots for the coming year’s harvest.
 The pruning system used is determined during the vineyard design, but it is possible to change the way vines are trained from season to season if vigour (over or under production) is an issue.

 During April/May (Sept/Oct in the Southern Hemisphere) the first signs of life occur, sap rises up and the buds begin to break.
 The buds are extremely delicate during this time, for spring hailstorms can destroy them.
 For example, in Beaujolais, France during the 2016 vintage, some vineyards lost 100% of their buds from hail.

 After the buds break in early spring, they continue to grow.
 Some viticulturists prune the downward facing shoots to ensure that all the shoots grow upward and to reduce the potential crop size.
 This strategy involves reducing quantity to increase quality because vines that produce limited numbers of grapes produce more concentrated grapes.